 The Committee conducts an annual performance evaluation of the Board, its committees and individual Directors to ensure that all Directors and the Chairman have devoted sufficient time and contributed adequately to the work of the Board and its Committees.
 The evaluation of the Board considers the balance of experience, skills, independence, corporate knowledge, its diversity, including gender, and how it works together.
 This year questionnaires were completed by the Directors and the Chairman.
-The evaluation of the Directors was led by the Chairman of the Nomination Committee who also met individually with each of the Directors.
-As the Chairman is also the Chairman of the Nomination Committee, the Evaluation and Performance of the Chairman is reviewed separately by the other non-executive directors.
-The Committee also reviewed Directors' fees and made recommendations to the Board as required.
-The composition of the Committees has been changed following the AIC 2019 Corporate Governance Code and will be detailed in the Company's 2020 Annual Report.
+The evaluation of the Directors and Chairman of the Board was led by the Chairman of the Nomination Committee The Committee also reviewed Directors' fees and made recommendations to the Board as required.
+Triennially the Nomination Committee will consider the appointment of an externally facilitated board evaluation process, as referred to in the AIC Corporate Governance Code.